NoMan2000/angular-interview-app/README.md

 The `/player` route allows the user to change the names of the two players.

+## Rubric

 The goal is to be a simple, yet still functionally useful app to test users against.

-This branch is the final product of the demo.
+When solving this demo, the actual solutions are almost irrelevant.
+We would much rather see how you go about solving the problems and how you work through the problems than see a successful solution.

+There are stubbed methods in the `.ts` sections of each folder.
+The `storageService` is a simple localStorage solution for persisting changes throughout the page.